apaz-cli/daisho/README.md

 <br>

 # Getting Started
 Assuming you are on a POSIX operating system (Linux, MacOS, BSD), follow these steps.
 Note that as the compiler is not written yet, you cannot compile any Stilts code.
+Nor is the language specification written yet, so good luck figuring out what that even is.

 First, install a C compiler with your package manager.
 Make sure it's aliased with `cc`.

-Next, navigate into the repository folder with cd.
+Next, navigate into the repository folder.
 Finally, run the following:

 ```bash
 ./install.sh release